Public Housing - Beyond 11B | 2023 2.5 Hour Winter Webinar

-This Course is currently intended to meet the requirements for 2.5 hours of Continuing Education Credits for DSA CASp Certification Renewal, International Code Council (ICC), and LU/HSW Continuing Education Credits for the American Institute of Architect (AIA).
+This Course currently intended to meet the requirements for 2.5 hours of Continuing Education Credits for DSA CASp Certification Renewal and International Code Council (ICC).
+In addition, this couse has been approved for 2.5 LU/HSW Continuing Education Credits with the American Institute of Architect (AIA)

 Sandra Miles, CASp, ICC, ADAC

 Sandra Miles has 30+ years of experience in the architecture, engineering, and construction industry, specializing in accessibility compliance projects over the last 20+ years.
 Ms. Miles is a Certified Access Specialist (CASp) in the state of California, Accessibility Plans Examiner and Inspector (ICC), Texas Registered Access Specialist (RAS), certified ADA Coordinator (ADAC) and most recently has been certified by the Accessibility Professional Association with the designation of “ADA Specialist”.
 Sandra is proficient with 2010 ADA Standards, and the California Code of Regulations/Title 24 Accessibility Compliance for Title II and Title III projects.
 Her project management with civil design background along with training of public works departments has required her to be proficient in the Public Rights of Way Guidelines (PROWAG) from the Federal Access Board, the Federal Highway Administration’s California Edition of the Manual on Uniform Traffic Control Devices (MUTCD).
 Her experience includes a full range of accessibility compliance including; accessibility site inspections, CASp reports, accessibility plan review, training presentations, training classes, Title II, Title III, and Fair Housing design review for privately and publicly funded housing.